ledegenbtc/simplicity-puzzle-hunt/README.md

    Prize: 0.1 L-BTC
    Secret Hash: 0xa0dc65ff...

-🔍 Hint: The password has 7 characters
+🔍 Hint: The password has 7 characters (or your custom hint)

 ⚠️  KEEP THE SECRET SAFE!
    Secret: satoshi (don't share this!)